johnpcarter/c8yPhilipsHueAgent/README.md

   Queries the hue bridge via the user and token associated with the managed object created in the previous step and creates child device for all of the lights and switches attached to the bridge.
 On successful completion the agent will start sending metrics and listening for operations.

   Supported operations are '*c8y_Relay*' and '*c8y_Property_dimmer*'.
-Refer to this package's [online documentation](http://localhost:5555/c8yPhilipsHueAgent) for detailed documentation on its API, or you can it view it [via githack](https://raw.githack.com/johnpcarter/c8yPhilipsHueAgent/main/pub/index.html)
+Refer to the packages own home directory [/c8yPhilipsHueAgent](http://localhost:5555/c8yPhilipsHueAgent) for detailed documentation on its API, or you can it view it here [online](https://raw.githack.com/johnpcarter/c8yPhilipsHueAgent/main/pub/index.html)

 **Agent Configuration files**